Recap / Burn Notice S 1 E 5 Family Business

 Fi: Admit it, you were tempted.

-Michael: If I wanted some beautiful woman to screw up my life...
+Michael: Not for a minute, Fi.
+If I need a beautiful woman to mess up my life...
 I could do a lot better than Debbie.

 - Delinquents: Both Nate and Michael had troubled childhoods, though apparently Michael was far more ambitious about it.